Example data frame 'mydata' with columns:

 n <- length(unique(heart$id))

-# 1. Fit a Cox model with a time-dependent "transplant" variable
+# 1. Cox model with time-dependent transplant indicator

 obj <- coxph(Surv(start, stop, event) ~ age + accpt + surgery + transplant, data = heart)